 On the map plot example in Figure 3(b) one can see that a large part of the world (blue & pink areas) is affected by the issue.
 The graph in Figure 3(a) shows how the capacity of the model output to represent small values in 12h (or indeed any) periods diminishes at longer lead times.
 The discretisation will naturally be worse at the end of, say, the monthly forecast.
 This also means that the total areas of zero rain in a given period will become larger as the forecast progresses, purely because of the GRIB packing.

 For some products or for verification this behaviour is undesirable.
 The strategy used by ECMWF to overcome this is to set all values in an accumulated field computed by subtraction that are less than a positive threshold , x, to zero.
-This threshold needs to be large enough to cater for the maximum possible discretization at the end of the period in question.
+This threshold needs to be large enough to cater for the maximum possible discretisation at the end of the period in question.

 Based on the specific analysis presented here, for precipitation totals above 1000mm (from T+0) a discretisation level of ~0.03mm is reached (final step on the example graph).
-In this case, it is recommended to set x to be, say, 0.04 or 0.08 to cover this.
+In this case, it is recommended to set the threshold, x, to be, say, 0.04 or 0.08 to cover this.
 Further analysis of additional forecasts (this particular analysis is based on one month of 00 UTC ENS forecast control runs and where the graph shown represents the worst case scenario among these) these recommendations could be revised.
 Note also that they apply only to 10 day forecasts.

-With regard to current ECMWF forecasts products, very small values are sometimes seen on the precipitation scale of the ENS meteograms during dry spells.
+With regard to current ECMWF forecast products, very small values are sometimes seen on the precipitation scale of the ENS meteograms during dry spells.
 In such instances, the discretisation may affect the plotting.
 For the point rainfall products, which allow for multiplication of forecast values by up to ~25 in rare cases, ECMWF uses x=0.04 as the threshold.